A Man for All Seasons (play): Other productions

 In 2008, Thomas More was also portrayed on stage in Hong Kong as an allegorical symbol of the Pan-democracy camp resisting Chinese Communism when Hardy Tsoi, after translating A Man for All Seasons, mainly into Cantonese, but also with some parts in Mandarin, Spanish, Latin, and English, produced it as a play within a play.
 Similarities were noted between More and contemporary pro-democracy politicians in Hong Kong such as Martin Lee and Szeto Wah, with the Vatican being seen as representing British colonialism while Henry VIII and his regime were seen as representing Communist China "suppressing democracy and freedom" in Hong Kong.
 According to Chapman Chen, Hardy Tsoi's version of the play is one of a number of Hong Kong works that suggest that mainstream postcolonial theories which invariably portray European colonialism as oppressive need to be "modified or balanced" to reflect the different experience of places like Hong Kong.

+A Man for All Seasons was revived in 2025 for a touring production in England, again starring Martin Shaw as Thomas More, in a cast which included Gary Wilmot, Edward Bennett, Abigail Cruttenden and Nicholas Day, directed by Jonathan Church.
+The production transferred to the West End, running for a limited season at the Harold Pinter Theatre until 6 September 2025.